Stay connected, save more - ditch roaming fees with easySim. Read this quick eSIM guide

 easySim

 Offers dual-network access (AT&T + Verizon) with automatic carrier switching.
-Plans span 1GB to 50GB across 7-30 day periods.
-Part of the easy® brand family.
-Supports 5G on both networks.
-Provides 24/7 customer support and money-back guarantee for installation issues.
+Their USA eSIM data plans span 1GB to 50GB across 7-30 day periods.
+Part of the easy® family of brands, includes well known names such as easyJet and easyHotel Supports 5G on both networks.
+Provides 24/7 customer support and 100% no-fuss money-back guarantee for any reasons.
 North America regional plans available for multi-country travel.

 Airalo

-Budget-oriented single-network provider - T-Mobile.
+Budget oriented single-network provider - T-Mobile.
 Strong urban performance at competitive rates.
-Plans range 1-20GB.
+Plans range 1GB-50GB.
 Popular among cost-conscious city travellers.

 Holafly

 Specialises in unlimited data plans with fair usage policies.
 Targets heavy users willing to accept potential throttling.
-Single-network access - AT&T. Validity extends up to 90 days.
+The limit before throttling is not documented, but users typically report a daily limit of 2-5GB, which in our opinion is adequate for most customers.
+Single-network access - AT&T. Validity extends up to 90 days, but very expensive.

 Nomad